 For example, as Albert Einstein mentioned almost 100 years ago, everything is energy.
 Including our bodies!

-So EFT focuses on working with that energy to achieve physical and emotional wellbeing.
+EFT tapping therapy focuses on working with that energy to achieve physical and emotional wellbeing.

 It tries to eliminate the hidden, negative emotions in our bodies that cause disruptions in our physical systems.

 In the short time since its introduction by Gary Craig back in the 1990's, EFT has provided thousands of people with relief from all kinds of conditions, often in surprisingly quick time and after a long and painful time of searching for a more “traditional” solution.

 - It is easy to carry out, no special equipment is needed

 - It is easy to learn and can be self-applied